 Can your HOA really ban you from flying a flag?
-The answer depends on what type of flag it is, where you live, and how you display the flag.
+The answer depends on:

 Your HOA can, however, reasonably restrict the time, place, and manner of your flag display (provided the restrictions are to protect a substantial interest of the association).
 For example, your HOA can ban a U.S. flag that might be a danger, such as one on a rickety flagpole over a public sidewalk.
 The HOA probably also has the right to prohibit a flag so large it blocks a neighbor's views.

-If your flag is not a type protected by federal or state laws, whether your HOA can prohibit it depends on your development's governing documents (such as its articles of incorporation and bylaws, Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs) and other rules and regulations.)
-You can get a copy of these from your HOA and review them.
-You might also ask the HOA what provisions it’s relying on to ban your flag.
+If your flag is not a type that's protected by federal or state laws, whether your HOA can prohibit it depends on your development's governing documents (such as its articles of incorporation and bylaws, Declaration of Covenants, Conditions, Restrictions and Easements (CC&Rs) and other rules and regulations.)
+You can get a copy of these from your HOA.
+You might also ask the HOA what provisions it is relying on to ban your flag.

 If your HOA's governing documents are silent on flag displays, it might have no authority to prohibit your flag.
 Perhaps it is relying on an overly broad, subjective power (such as a regulation allowing the HOA to prohibit anything it considers "aesthetically unappealing").
 If so, the provision might be unenforceable.

 You can enlist the help of an experienced attorney in your area to review the governing documents and help determine whether you have a basis to challenge the HOA's prohibition of your flag.
-However, since this requires an investment of time and money, you need to evaluate how much flying that flag is worth to you before going this route.
+Of course, since this requires an investment of time and money, you'll want to evaluate how much flying that flag is worth to you before going this route.

 You might also challenge your HOA's prohibition of your flag if the HOA's action is discriminatory.

 Proving a case of discrimination is difficult, however.
 HOAs can (and do) claim that the flag prohibition is for aesthetic reasons only.
 Proving otherwise is typically challenging.
-Unless you have a "smoking gun" (such as HOA meeting notes stating a discriminatory reason for banning a flag), the chance of success in a discrimination case is not great.
+Unless you have a "smoking gun" (such as HOA meeting notes stating a discriminatory reason for banning a flag), the chances of success in a discrimination case are not high.

 Even if you can't prove discrimination, if your HOA does not consistently enforce the flag regulations, you might have a legal argument that it has, in effect, waived them.

-If your HOA is appropriately enforcing a valid regulation with which you disagree, you could try to amend your development’s flag rules.

-Amending governing documents is not an easy process, however.
+If your HOA is appropriately enforcing a valid regulation with which you disagree, you could try to amend its flag rules.
+This will not be an easy process.

 Amending CC&Rs, for example, commonly requires the vote of all the owners in the development.
 Amending HOA rules and regulations might require the vote of the HOA board of directors.
-An experienced attorney can help advise you on the necessary steps for an amendment.
+An experienced attorney can advise you on the necessary steps for an amendment.

 If your HOA validly requests you remove your flag, the best thing to do is probably to bite the bullet and do so.
 Noncompliance might result in HOA penalties and fines.
-Although you might have some basis for refusing to comply with your HOA's demands, or desire to change the regulations, in the end you'll need to decide whether your flag is worth fighting for.
+Although you might have some basis for refusing to comply with your HOA's demands, or desire to change the regulations, in the end you'll need to decide whether flying your flag within a community that's opposed to seeing it is worth fighting for.